spacetelescope/jwst/docs/jwst/straylight/reference.rst

 Reference File
 ==============
-The default MIRI MRS stray-light correction step uses a 'regions' reference file type.
-This information is stored in the ASDF extension of the input_image.
-The information contained in the 'regions' has been read in during the assign_wcs step from the first extension in the MIRI Distortion file and stored in the ASDF extension of the input model.
+The default algorithm in the MIRI MRS stray-light correction step uses information from the 'regions' reference file that was loaded into the meta data of the input image  by the assign_wcs step.
-The more simplistic algorithm (an older algorithm) uses the stray-light mask.
-There are three MIRI MRS SW masks, one for each of the three bands (SHORT,MEDIUM and LONG).
+There is an option to use a more simplistic algorithm that uses  stray-light mask reference file.

 CRDS Selection Criteria
 -----------------------